 Preparing an Application

-- A copy of the determination letter from the IRS showing it is a tax-exempt organization under Section 501(c)(3) and must be dated within the last five years.
+- A copy of the determination letter from the IRS showing it is a public charity under Section 501(c)(3) dated within the last five years.

 - History of the organization and its work